Key takeaways

 What other things might I need to consider?

-Talking to your super fund, as not all funds provide TTR pensions
+Talking to your super fund, as not all funds provide TTR pensions.

-Figuring out if you want to reduce your work hours
+Figuring out if you want to reduce your work hours.

-Thinking about your income sources and calculating your income needs
+Thinking about your income sources and calculating your income needs – you can use our AMP Retirement Simulator to see how much money you might have in retirement.

 Your investment options, as returns are tied to movements in investment markets, so may go up or down.